 Lisa enjoys building a strong therapeutic alliance with clients, who are the experts on their own lives, that will allow a comforting space to work through difficulties in life and gaining greater meaning to life.
 Lisa utilizes cognitive-behavioral, dialectical-behavior, acceptance and commitment, and person-centered techniques as the therapeutic relationships evolves.
 Lisa engages in a trauma-informed practice and provides an empathetic and compassionate persona.

-~Lisa Baldwin, LPC
+-Lisa Baldwin, LPC

-Kelsey Sandefur, MA, LAC
+Kelsey Sandefur, MA, LPC

 She is a member of the Arkansas Mental Health Counselors Association and the American Association of Christian Counselors.
-She has earned a certificate of completion from Light University in the “Teenage Search for Significance, Identity and Self Worth”.
+She has earned a Certificate of Completion from Light University in the “Teenage Search for Significance, Identity and Self Worth”.